 (ii) a PET radioactive drug producer licensed in accordance with §289.252(kk) of this title or equivalent NRC or agreement state requirements.

-(4) Unless otherwise directed by the authorized user, a licensee shall not use a dosage if the dosage does not fall within the prescribed dosage range or if the dosage differs from the prescribed dosage by more than 20%.
+(4) Unless otherwise directed by the authorized user, a licensee shall not use a dosage if the dosage does not fall within the prescribed dosage range or if the dosage differs from the prescribed dosage by more than 20 percent .

 (5) A licensee restricted to only unit doses prepared in accordance with §289.252(r) of this title need not comply with paragraph (2) of this subsection, unless the administration time of the unit dose deviates from the nuclear pharmacy's pre-calibrated time by 15 minutes or more.

-(6) A licensee shall maintain a record of the dosage determination required by this subsection in accordance with subsection (www) of this section for inspection by the agency.
+(6) A licensee shall maintain a record of the dosage determination required by this subsection in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall contain the following:

 (A) the radiopharmaceutical;